therealssj/blog/content/cx/CX Tutorial Using Affordances to Build a Small Text-based Adventure.de.md

 Das CX Aufforderungssystem nutzt Objekte und Regeln um komplexe Entscheidungen darüber zu treffen, wie Aufforderungen gefiltert werden sollen.

-By using objects, we can decide what actions will be activated or deactivated.
-For this example, a small amount of actions are being considered for this activation process, and the benefit of using this architecture could seem worthless at first sight.
-Nevertheless, more complex rules involving more objects could be defined, and a single rule could be in charge of activating several nodes in a big network of actions.
-Also, in this example only two possible arguments are
-considered: *yes* and *no*; we could have more arguments, and actions that accept different types of arguments other than booleans.

 Indem Objekte verwendet werden können wir entscheiden, welche Aktionen aktiviert oder deaktiviert werden sollen.
 Für dieses Beispiel wurden eine kleine Menge an Aktionen für den